 No matter how rock-solid a developer makes their WooCommerce extension, the open-source nature of our community means it’s still possible that it’ll conflict with something, from another extension to your own custom code.

-- Make sure automatic backups are set up with VaultPress first — you’ll need them to update your staging site in the future.
+- Make sure automatic backups are set up — you’ll need them to update your staging site in the future.

 - Create a second site/directory on your server.
 This doesn’t need to be publicly accessible, but must be accessible via FTP/SFTP.